HarperDB/documentation/docs/custom-functions/define-routes.md

-Below is an example of a route that uses a custom Validation hook:
+Below is an example of a route that uses a custom validation hook:

 ```javascript
 const customValidation = require('../helpers/customValidation');